Sikyátki

 That artist colony idea might have come from the Coyote clan.
 Today's Hopi Coyote clan claims descent from the Coyote clan of Sikyátki.
 The Coyote clan is charged with exploring ahead, picking out what's good for Hopi society, adapting that to Hopi society and continuing to forge ahead.

-In this case, around 1400 someone at Kawaika'a maybe decided to make the journey to Pottery Mound to check out a new katsina, ritual and art form that was developing there.
+In this case, around 1400 someone at Kawaika'a maybe decided to make the journey to Pottery Mound to check out a new katsina ritual and art form that was developing there.
 They took part in that development and learned the ritual, costumes and designs that were part of it.
 Then they made the journey back to the Hopi mesas, bringing textiles and pottery imbued with the designs.
 Wall murals were painted with (what became known as) Sikyátki designs at Kawaika'a and Awatovi but not at Sikyátki.
 When some potters from Kawaika'a may have relocated to Sikyátki a few years later, they would have brought versions of those designs with them.

 Sikyátki also became home to the Kokop (Firewood) clan, a recent transplant from the Towa-speaking pueblo of Kokopnyama on Antelope Mesa.
 The Kokop have been tied to a previous occupation of a round stone tower further to the east in Arizona, and their Towa language ties them to the Jemez people now in the Jemez Mountains of New Mexico.
 Recent speculation, fueled by research into ancient pottery designs and oral histories, has linked the Jemez people to the Fremont culture of northern and central Utah.